Manager’s Message — July 2020

 Stop the Spread of Invasive Mussels

-It is also that time of year to get out on the lake to fish, water ski or just enjoy a leisurely boat ride in the sun.
+Summer is here!
+It is my favorite season and the time to get out on the lake to fish, water ski, or enjoy a leisurely boat ride in the sun.
 If you take your boat out of state, be careful before returning.
-The invasive quagga and zebra mussels are looking to hitchhike a ride to our pristine Idaho and Montana waterways.
+Invasive quagga and zebra mussels are looking to hitch a ride to our pristine Idaho and Montana waterways.

 How do you go about keeping those pesky creatures from moving in?
 Clean.
 Drain.
 Dry.
-Clean any visible mud, plants or animals from your boat.
-Drain all water from the motor, bilge, livewell and other water-containing devices.
+Clean any visible mud, plants, or animals from your boat.
+Drain all water from the motor, bilge, livewell, and other water-containing devices.
 Dry all areas of your boat and equipment.
+You should also never dump live fish or organisms from one water body into another.

 To protect our waterways, the state has set up a watercraft inspection station program focused on inspecting boats from affected states as they come across the state line.
 Inspections are free, but the cost of mussels is not.
-According to the Pacific States Marine Fisheries Commission, the estimated cost to the region will be $500 million annually if attempts fail to prevent an infestation.
+According to the Idaho Department of Agriculture, the estimated cost to Idaho alone would be $100 million annually if attempts fail to prevent an infestation.
+Inspection stations in Idaho have already intercepted 15 boats in 2020 carrying the invasive mussels.

 I hope you are enjoying your summer in the beautiful inland Northwest!
 And remember: Clean.
 Drain.
 Dry.